Transformers: Age of Extinction

 Time Out says

-We could tell you a bunch of boring plot stuff, about how Shia LaBeouf is gone, making way for Mark Wahlberg’s struggling Texas inventor, Cade Yeager, a widower with a teenage daughter (Nicola Peltz, much ogled by the camera).
-Or about how the evil CEO of an Apple-like tech giant (Stanley Tucci) has plans to make his own robots.
-Or that most of the destruction takes place in China, a country with a financial stake in the movie’s bottom line.
+I could tell you a bunch of boring plot stuff, about how Shia LaBeouf is gone, making way for Mark Wahlberg’s widower with a teenage daughter (Nicola Peltz, much ogled by the camera).
+Or about how the evil CEO of a tech giant (Stanley Tucci) has plans to make his own robots.
+Or that most of the destruction takes place in China.
 But what matters to Bay are fluttering American flags, sentimental sunsets and actors rappelling across the Chicago skyline as mechanical dogs chase them.
 You’re either awestruck, dumbstruck or just plain struck in the face.